PROJECT CASE STUDY

 We know how important it is for people to understand the medicines they're taking, so I wanted to create a reliable and easy-to-use resource right on the HSE website.

 You'd be taken to a dedicated page with comprehensive information about Codeine in this example.
-This section is to empower patients with reliable and understandable information about their medications, helping them to take them safely and effectively and to feel more in control of their health.
+This section is to help patients to take them safely and effectively and to feel more in control of their health.

 Aftercare